sutd-mo/thesis-template/README.md

 This is a template for LaTeX thesis (M.Sc. or PhD) at SUTD.

-This template was adapted by Martin Ochoa is based on a template downloaded from:
+This template was adapted by Martin Ochoa based on a template downloaded from:

 http://www.LaTeXTemplates.com